duclamvan/OmniStock/replit.md

 ## Frontend
 The client-side is a React and TypeScript application built with Vite, following a component-based architecture.
 It uses Shadcn/ui (Radix UI primitives) for UI components, Tailwind CSS for styling, TanStack Query for state management, Wouter for routing, and React Hook Form with Zod for form validation.
 UI/UX design emphasizes mobile-first responsiveness, card-based layouts, sticky navigation, and clear visual separation.
 Key features include an interactive Pick & Pack interface optimized for handheld devices, and advanced warehouse mapping with an interactive 2D floor plan.

+**Architecture Pattern**: The application uses unified form components that handle both create and edit modes (e.g., ProductForm for both adding and editing products).
+This ensures consistency and reduces code duplication - any changes to the form automatically apply to both add and edit workflows.

 ## Backend
 The server-side is implemented with Express.js and TypeScript (ESM modules), providing RESTful API endpoints with consistent error handling.